July 12 in History

 American gymnast

-Jordyn Marie Wieber Brooks is an American former artistic gymnast and current gymnastics coach.
-Since April 2019, she has been the head coach of the Arkansas Razorbacks gymnastics team.
+Jordyn Marie Wieber Brooks is an American former artistic gymnast and gymnastics coach.
+From April 2019–April 2026, she was the head coach of the Arkansas Razorbacks gymnastics team.

 Read More